 Many of my patients at Women to Women come to me with symptoms such as depression, mood swings, irregular heart beats, weight gain, hair loss, fuzzy thinking/memory challenges, declining libido and fatigue.
 It’s no surprise because these are all common symptoms of the hormonal imbalances that can occur as a woman reaches perimenopause.

 But these also happen to be the exact same symptoms a woman might experience with hypothyroidism or low thyroid function.
 It is estimated that one in eight women will experience thyroid symptoms — how can you tell what is really going on?
+Let’s learn about the unexplained thyroid and menopause connection.

-Is It Thyroid and Menopause Symptoms?
+The Thyroid and Menopause Connection

 I see it so often: if a woman is in her 40s-50s, many physicians simply assume perimenopause.
 Even if they do test the thyroid, they often use basic TSH testing that fails to identify thyroid concerns.
 It’s so tricky because the two conditions are interrelated.